felix-reichel/research-ideas/README.md

 - Geofencing (in the EU) and Its Relation to Offline/Online-Price-Dispersion (if Existent) (Industrial Organization / Spatial Economics)

-- (Within-Country) Proxy Price Contagion in C2C Online Markets.
-For One Product as Observation Unit: Woom Bikes Price Contagion (Spatial Econometrics / Industrial Organization)
+- (Within-Country) Proxy Price Contagion in C2C Online Markets: Woom Bikes Price Contagion (Spatial Econometrics / Industrial Organization)

-- "Ice Nine Kills" - Price Obfuscation Estimates in a C2C / B2C Online Marketplace by Sectors.
-(Online Market Places)
+- "Ice Nine Kills" - Psychological Pricing (e.g., 90, 9, 95, 99) Various (Sectoral) Estimates C2C vs. B2C in Online Marketplace (Online Market Places)

 - "If it's Boeing, it isn't Going.": Current Determinants of Air Accidents (See Tally (1990) First / Scrape All FAA Reports and Text Mining) (Transportation Economics / Safety Economics)

-- Testing the Similarity of (Quantile) Skewness in Competitive Sports and Population's Income (Across and Within-Country / Link to Pol.
-Econ.?)
+- Testing the Similarity of (Quantile) Skewness in Competitive Sports and Population's Income (Across and Within-Country / Link to Political Economy?)
 (Sports Economics / Income Distribution)

 - On the Predictive Power of VO2 Max in Various Contexts (Sports Economics / Health Economics)